 What’s being done to help

-The financial regulator the Financial Conduct Authority recently conducted research into vulnerable customers, who it defines as those who, due to their personal circumstances (including issues with their mental health) are especially susceptible to harm, when a financial service company is not acting with appropriate levels of care.
+The financial regulator the Financial Conduct Authority (FCA) recently conducted research into vulnerable customers, who it defines as those who, due to their personal circumstances (including issues with their mental health) are especially susceptible to harm, when a financial service company is not acting with appropriate levels of care.

 Worryingly it estimates that a massive 27.7 million adults in the UK now have characteristics of vulnerability such as poor health, experiencing negative life events, low financial resilience or low capability.